artsy/README/resources/mobile/learning-group/session-two.md

 You can think of React Native as React, but instead of targeting `div`'s and the HTML DOM, you're targeting native views to whatever target platform you're running on.
 So, Artsy uses React Native to target the iOS `UIView` hierarchy.
 Developers write very similar, often identical components to the web, but at runtime, they get rendered in native iOS views instead of DOM elements.
+We'll take a look at `EntityHeader` as an example shortly.
 All the familiar [React component lifecycle methods](https://reactjs.org/docs/react-component.html) exist in React Native components, too.
 From a high-level, rendering is the same on both platforms.

 Okay, so using React Native lets us use React in a mobile context.
 There are a couple of problems with this: